 Learning to identify cognitive distortions can help someone break free of them.
 By recognizing and coping with the issue when the negative thought pattern is first beginning, you have a better chance of disrupting this pattern before it spirals into a larger mental health crisis.

 Common cognitive distortions include thinking yourself unworthy of love or success, believing everyone hates you, blaming yourself for your parents’ divorce, and other self-destructive beliefs.
 Cognitive distortions are not always self-deprecating, however.
 They can also be projected onto other people and the world around you, such as believing everyone is lying, blaming a person or institution for your personal problems, or obsessing over a partner’s feelings towards you.

-The Connection Between Negative Thinking and Depression
+The Connection Between Negative Thought Patterns and Depression

-The link between negative thinking patterns and depression is not surprising to anyone who has struggled with depression.
+The link between negative thought patterns and depression is not surprising to anyone who has struggled with depression.
 The relationship between the two is cyclical, almost paradoxical in a chicken-and-egg way.
 Is being negative a symptom of depression?
 Yes, but the opposite is also true – depression leads to negative thinking.

 Someone suffering from clinical depression, for example, may struggle to find the energy to get out of bed in the morning, even on a good day.
 Add a negative thought pattern that leads to a sense of hopelessness (e.g., “What’s the point of getting out of bed at all when nobody cares about me?”), and you have another significant obstacle impairing the depressed person’s ability to function, much less heal.

 Examples of Negative Thinking Patterns